ibm-cloud-docs/key-protect/cli-reference.md

 as Cloud Object Storage (COS) buckets or Cloud Databases deployments.

-For example, in {{site.data.keyword.keymanagementserviceshort}} you create a root key, which is used by COS to protect data at-rest.
+For example, in {{site.data.keyword.keymanagementserviceshort}} you create a root key, which is used by COS to protect data at rest.

 The relationship between other cloud resources and
 {{site.data.keyword.keymanagementserviceshort}} is called a `registration`.